aaronbloomfield/ccc/hws/gradebook/index.md

 - Students are all identified by a single string; we'll use UVA userids (you can make fake, but believable, UVA userids for your testing)
 - All entered grades are unsigned integers
 - One cannot have a grade higher than the max score; this should be checked via a `require()`
+- The max score must be a positive integer (not zero)
 - While averages can be non-integers, we will return the (truncated) integer value that is 100 times the average.
 So if somebody's average was 86.265%, the returned average would be 8626.
 - The instructor is assumed to be the account that deploys the smart contract; thus, the only task the constructor needs to do is set the `instructor` field to `msg.sender`
 - Your contract opening line MUST be: `contract Gradebook is IGradebook {`